SiliconStudio/xenko/README.md

 ![Xenko Editor](https://xenko.com/images/external/script-editor.png)

-To learn more about Xenko, see our [website](https://xenko.com/).
+To learn more about Xenko, visit [xenko.com](https://xenko.com/).

 ## License

-Before downloading, using or contributing to Xenko, please read the license agreements below carefully.
+Before downloading, using or contributing to Xenko, please carefully read the license agreements below.

 By downloading or using files in this repository, you affirm that you have read, understood and agreed to the terms below.
 * [End User License Agreement](LICENSE.md)